Again We Travel a Good Path – Part I (1700-1747)

 Myaamia men could travel widely within Myaamionki and hunt in relative safety.
 Conflicts still occurred on the hunting grounds, as they did prior to the Beaver Wars, but these conflicts were culturally familiar to our ancestors.
 Conflict on the hunting grounds was usually avoided through the practice of humble generosity.
 In 1824, Pinšiwa (J.B.
 Richardville) and Meehcikilita (Le Gros) described how Myaamia hunters avoided conflict on the hunting grounds.
 “It often happens,” they said, “that when one has shot a deer he will see at the same moment some other hunter coming towards him, and will immediately abandon his prize, pointing to it as to the property of the person approaching, and will march off to seek some other game.”
 This cultural tradition limited some but not all conflicts on the hunting grounds.

 The Waapaahšiki Siipiiwi (Wabash River) formed the heart of Myaamia homelands, and its fertile valleys were ideal for hunting, gathering, and agriculture.
 In addition, the Waapaahšiki Siipiiwi was a vital means of travel for many groups.
 The river was a critical link in a chain of travel, trade, and exchange that connected communities throughout North America.
-This system ran in many directions, but the main path nearest our ancestors’ homelands ran from the Gulf of St. Lawrence, through the Great Lakes, into the Maumee River, overland to the Waapaahšiki Siipiiwi, to the Mihšisiipi (the Myaamia believed that the Wabash ran all the way to the Mississippi), finally reaching the Gulf of Mexico.
+This system ran in many directions, but the main path nearest our ancestors’ homelands ran from the Gulf of St. Lawrence, through the Great Lakes, into the Maumee River, overland to the Waapaahšiki Siipiiwi, to the Mihsi-siipiiwi (the Myaamia defined the Wabash as running all the way to the Mississippi), finally reaching the Gulf of Mexico.
 Our villages of Kiihkayonki (Ft.
 Wayne) and Wiipicahkionki (Huntington, Indiana) occupied opposing ends of the only significant portage on this route.
 A portage is a system of trails that links one navigable river to another, along which canoes and baggage must be carried.
 This was an advantageous location for Myaamia people, and it allowed them to participate in and benefit from the continental trade networks in a unique way.
 Prior to the arrival of Europeans, people exchanged objects, material resources, and ideas that were unique to their homelands for objects, material resources, and ideas of other peoples.
 For example, Myaamia people grew a unique corn that other tribal communities desired and we often traded it with them for goods that were rare within Myaamionki.

 Following the end of the Beaver Wars, these trade networks resumed and valuable resources, objects, and ideas once again moved across the continent.
 But these old networks were infused with a new people and new objects, material resources, and ideas.
 The new “father” figure, the Meehtikoošia (French), brought massive change to these old networks.
-In return for the furs and hides of animals like amehkwa (Beaver), nalaaohki-alenaswa (Bison), moohswa (White Tailed Deer), and mihšiiwia (Eastern Elk), the French provided metal tools and weapons, firearms, and new types of cloth.
+In return for the furs and hides of animals like amehkwa (Beaver), nalaawahki-alenaswa (Bison), moohswa (White Tailed Deer), and mihšiiwia (Eastern Elk), the French provided metal tools and weapons, firearms, and new types of cloth.

 Early on, the character of this trade was much the same as prior to the Beaver Wars.
 But by the 1720s, Myaamia people began to develop a dependence on French goods.
 Metal tools made it possible for more work to be completed in shorter periods.
 Metal kettles made it possible to cook at hotter temperatures and process more food, as with Maple sugar, for example.
 Firearms and metal tools increased the volume of animals that could be hunted and butchered, and these same tools soon became vital to the practice of warfare.
 As everyone acquired firearms and metal knives and hatchets, bows and wooden war clubs became less and less effective.
 Myaamia ways adapted to these new resources very rapidly in this period of stability, and within one generation people were hard pressed to maintain their standard of living without these trade goods.

 As the fur trade progressed, more and more Meehtikoošia (French) visited Myaamia villages and stayed for longer periods of time.
 The Meehtikoošia also began to build trading forts in and around Myaamionki (Place of the Myaamia).
-After the Beaver Wars the nearest trading post was at Detroit, but in the years that followed they built a fort near Saakiiweeyonki (Coming Out Place) and by 1722 they completed a fort at Kiihkayonki (Ft.
+After the Beaver Wars, the nearest trading post was at Detroit, but in the years that followed they built a fort near Saakiiweeyonki (Coming Out Place) and by 1722 they completed a fort at Kiihkayonki (Ft.
 Wayne, Indiana).
 The increased presence of the Meehtikoošia made it easier to acquire their trade goods and helped to strengthen the bonds established between the groups during the Beaver Wars.

 It was in this period, that Myaamia people began to bring individual Meehtikoošia traders into their immediate families.
 At the Great Peace of Montreal, our ancestors recognized the Meehtikoošia as the “father” of a large family that included many different tribal groups.
 Within individual villages, many Myaamia families made this bond even more personal as they facilitated the marriage of Myaamia women with Meehtikoošia men.
 Intermarriage was a long established cultural norm often used to create alliances between families, different Myaamia villages, or between Myaamia people and other tribal groups.
 As Meehtikoošia men spent increasing amounts of time in our villages, this same cultural norm was applied to them.